 Adjournment of Special Meeting of Shareholders of Eaton Vance Senior Floating-Rate Trust

-BOSTON, May 5, 2021 /PRNewswire/ -- Eaton Vance Senior Floating-Rate Trust (NYSE: EFR) (the "Fund") held a special meeting of shareholders on April 30, 2021 (the "Special Meeting").
+BOSTON, May 7, 2021 /PRNewswire/ -- Eaton Vance Senior Floating-Rate Trust (NYSE: EFR) (the "Fund") held a special meeting of shareholders earlier today (the "Special Meeting").
 At the Special Meeting, Fund shareholders were asked to approve a new investment advisory agreement with Eaton Vance Management, the Fund's investment adviser.
-The Special Meeting was adjourned to May 7, 2021 at 2:00 p.m.
+The Special Meeting was adjourned to May 12, 2021 at 4:30 p.m.
 Eastern Time to allow more time for shareholders to vote.
 The October 29, 2020 record date for shareholders entitled to vote at the adjourned Special Meeting remains unchanged.
 Information about the adjourned Special Meeting appears below.

 If, as of October 29, 2020, you were a Fund shareholder and have not yet voted, the Fund urges you to submit your vote in advance of the adjourned Special Meeting by one of the methods described in the Fund's proxy materials.
 The Fund's proxy statement is available online at https://funds.eatonvance.com/closed-end-fund-and-term-trust-documents.php.